microsoft/MSLab/Scenarios/Windows Event Forwarding/readme.md

 ## Configure event WEF collector and import NSA recommended events

 Fist step would be to download Event Forwarding Guidance github project into Downloads and will unzip it.
 It contains XML samples and list of logs and events recommendations (in JSON and CSV).
-It also contains some helper functions, but those will not be used
+It also contains some helper functions, for creating custom views.

 Run all code from DC (or Win10 management machine, but make sure you install RSAT).